WebStaticCS/Addon-Sport-Live-Stremio/readme.md

+Was able to get a deployment to: https://asls.filmwhisper.dev/ --- No sports are playing right now, so I'm not sure if it works.

 **Disclaimer:** This addon is a test project, and its creator is not responsible for its use.
 The user is solely responsible for the content accessed and for complying with copyright laws.

 ---